AlickMitchell/alickmitchell.github.io/content/posts/lfcs_journey/index.md

 keywords = ['LFCS', 'Linux', 'Certification'] date  = 2023-12-13
 draft = false
+description = "This post reviews my experience of the Linux Foundation Certified Systems Administrator Exam(LFCS) and the resources that I used"
 +++

 I passed my Linux Foundation Certified Systems Administrator Exam a few weeks back.
 This was a recertification.
 Since I last took the exam the syllabus has been overhauled.
 Where previously you would choose between CentOS and Ubuntu, they have now gone for a vendor neutral approach.